 - It can help sagging breasts regain their shape and firmness.

 To achieve an improvement in the bust line, a surgeon must insert a breast implant behind each breast.
 If you are considering breast augmentation surgery, a basic understanding of the procedure can help answer many of your questions.
 If you still feel like your questions have not been answered, please feel free to ask Dr. Panchal.
-Call Genesis Plastic Surgery & Medical Spa in Edmond, Lawton or Moore, Oklahoma, at 405-340-9949 today.
+Call Genesis Plastic Surgery & Medical Spa in Edmond or Norman, Oklahoma, at 405-340-9949 today.

 "I've always been small chested.
 I've breastfed my kids and do not plan on having anymore.
 I am 5' 4" and 135lbs and was a 34A -B. I got 435cc Sientra memory gel, medium profile, under the muscle.
 My experience was AMAZING!
 I would recommend it again and again!
 I was empty in the top of my breast, probably from Breastfeeding.
 Not anymore!
 The doctor was able to show me 3D imaging to show what I would look like in the end which helped my decision greatly.
 I couldn't be happier!"